 2. Epsom Salt Bath for Boils

 A bath containing Epsom salts is effective for reaching boils in the buttocks, thighs, and neck.
-Additionally, Epsom salt also is used by people to get relaxation and clear chest congestion to treat the common cold.
+Additionally, Epsom salt also is used by people to relax and clear chest congestion to treat the common cold.

 In a bathtub filled with hot water, place 2 cups of Epsom salt.
 Stir until the Epsom salt is completely dissolved.
 Soak yourself in this bathtub for about 20 minutes.
 Wrap a cool, wet towel around the neck then have a cold shower.
 Avoid using soaps.
 Repeat 3 times a week. ss